troy600/Discord-Chatbot/README.md

 - [x] Mention Recognition: The bot always responds when you mention it or say its name.
 It's as attentive as a squirrel spotting a shiny acorn! ⚙️
 - [x] Message Handling: The bot knows when you're replying to someone else, so it won't cause confusion.
 It's like having a mind reader on your server! 🪄
 - [x] Channel-Specific Responses: Use the `/toggleactive` command to chill the bot in a specific channel. ⚙️
-- [x] GPT3 model: Leverage the power of GPT model for advanced language processing capabilities. 🤖
+- [x] GPT3/4-mini model: Leverage the power of GPT model for advanced language processing capabilities. 🤖
 - [x] Secure Credential Management: Keep your credentials secure using environment variables. 🔑
 - [!]
 Web Access(Removed IDK): Web Access is now available!
 Unlock a whole new level of awesomeness. 🌐
-- [ ] YouTube Video Summarizer: This is a feature that utilizes the power of the Language Model (LLM) to generate summaries of YouTube videos. 🌐
+- [no] YouTube Video Summarizer: This is a feature that utilizes the power of the Language Model (LLM) to generate summaries of YouTube videos. 🌐
 - [?]
 Speech recognition: (Under development) Get ready for an LLM-powered voice assistant.

 </details>